-Procedural controls are manifested through Standard Operating Procedures (SOPs) created and enforced by the system owners.
+Procedural controls are manifested through SOPs created and enforced by the system owners.

-For example, to use electronic rather than handwritten signatures, system owners must create and enforce a written SOP which requires users to acknowledge that their electronic signature is to be regarded as equivalent to their handwritten signature.
+For example, to use electronic rather than handwritten signatures, system owners must create and enforce a written SOP that require users to acknowledge that their electronic signature is to be regarded as equivalent to their handwritten signature.
 Such signatures must be reported to the FDA before they can be used.
 It is the responsibility of system owners to ensure that this is done.